|90 mins (pro rata)||£243.00||£252.00||£270.00||£280.00||£243.00||£252.00|

 If I do think you are a candidate for CBT, we will set a day/time for your assessment Skype call.
 Once the initial assessment is confirmed, I will e-mail you a copy of my terms and conditions as well as a client details form for you to complete and return to me.

 The assessment call is an opportunity for you to learn more about CBT and what the treatment will involve, and will allow the therapist to gain a better understanding of your difficulties.
 It is also an opportunity for you both to see whether you would like to work together and to see whether Skype therapy sessions will be of benefit to you.

-Whether you are attending for an individual, couples or Skype assessment session, you are under no obligation to attend for further sessions.
-Similarly, the therapist is under no obligation to treat you if they decide either that CBT is not right for you, or that they may not be the best person to help you.
-If the therapist does decide that you would benefit more from a different form of therapy/treatment, they will discuss this with you, and where possible, steer you in the direction of alternative approaches to treatment.
+Whether you are attending for an individual, couples or Skype assessment session, you are under no obligation to attend for treatment with me.
+The assessment session is an opportunity for you to meet me, and decide if you’d like to pursue treatment.
+Similarly, I am under no obligation to offer you treatment if your problems fall outside my area of expertise, or if I think you would benefit more from a different type of therapy.
+If I do decide that you would benefit more from a different form of therapy/treatment, I will discuss this with you, and where possible, steer you in the direction of alternative approaches to treatment.

 I require 48 hours (two working days) notice if you need to cancel an appointment, i.e., Monday appointments need to be cancelled by the previous Thursday.
 You will be charged for any missed appointments, or appointments that are cancelled without appropriate notice.

 Appointment slots are valuable, therefore your advanced notification of any cancellations is much appreciated.